 - 1. Proposal Cover Sheet.

 - 2. Project Abstract.

 - 3. Table of Contents.

-- 4. Project Narrative (10 page limit).
+- 4. Project Narrative (20 page limit).

 - 4.1.
 Extent of Need.

 - 4.2.
 Goals, Objectives, and Milestones.

 - 4.3.
 Plan of Operation.

 - 4.4.
+How the LEA will ensure that 20 percent more time during the academic week is given to participating first- year teachers for mentoring, peer observation, and assistance with planning during the defined academic week.

+- 4.5.
 Evaluation and Dissemination Plan.

-- 4.5.
+- 4.6.
 Management Plan/Key Personnel.

 - 4.5.1.
 Management Worksheet.

 - 4.5.2.
 Project Time Line.

-- 4.6.
+- 4.7.
 Integration with Education Reform.

-- 4.7.
+- 4.8.
 Future Plans.

 - 5. Budget Narrative.

 - 5.1.
 Line Item Listing of Budgetary Expenses.

 - 5.2.
 Itemized Budget Form.

+- 6. Sustainability Plan.

+- 6.1 Description of how the LEA will make sure the goals of the Pilot Program will continue to be met through the proposed activities following the termination of funding.

-- 6. Appendices.
+- 7. Appendices.
 Do not append any required sections indicated above.
 Appendices are included below.

-- 6.1.
+- 7.1.
 Works Cited

-- 6.2.
+- 7.2.
 Letters of commitment from all project partners and principals of participating schools (as appropriate).

+- 7.3.
+Identification of Grant Manager who will serve as primary contact for implementation of grant.

+- 7.4.
+LEA contract establishing hours of academic week for first-year teachers.

-- 6.3.
-Résumés of Key Personnel.
+- 7.5.
+Résumés of Key Personnel that lead and support the grant execution.

-- 6.4.
+- 7.6.
 Signed assurances.

-- 6.5.
-LEA documentation or URL to policies related to safety and privacy, including those related to non-system employees.

-- 6.6.
-Nonprofit documentation or URL to policies related to safety and privacy, including those related to those with direct contact to participants.